 You love to share essential oils with your family, so it makes sense that you want to share them with your pets as well!
 Before you begin using essential oils for pets, you need to know the answers to some important questions: Can you use essential oils on dogs, cats, and other pets the same way you use them on yourself?
 How much should you use?
 What is the best way to administer oils for topical and internal use?

 Check out our quick and easy how-to guide for tips and info that will answer your questions about the different types of essential oils for dogs, cats, and other animals!*

-It is important to note that animals cannot tell us if something is working or not, so it is our duty to exercise due caution and approach using oils on animals safely and responsibly.
+It is important to note that animals cannot tell us if something is working or not, so we must exercise due caution and approach using oils on animals safely and responsibly.

 There are some general tips and suggestions you’ll want to keep in mind as you share essential oils with your furry friends.